 Similar questions are quite difficult for quadratic forms over the rings of integers $\co_H$ of number fields $H$.
 When the form is indefinite (or when there is at least one complex, non-real embedding of $H$), then a lot of information is given by a local-global principle \cite{HHX, HSX, XZ}.
 The situation is markedly different for positive definite quadratic forms over totally real number fields.
 While there is an ``asymptotic local-global principle'' \cite{HKK} that holds for all elements of sufficiently large norm (provided that the quadratic form has rank at least five), determining the representability of small elements is very hard, and so is studying universal forms, i.e., those that represent all the totally positive integers.

-First, note that already Siegel \cite{Si2} showed that the sum of any number of squares is universal only over $\Q$ and $\Q(\sqrt 5)$ (where three square suffice \cite{Maa}), and thus one needs to consider more general forms.
+First, note that already Siegel \cite{Si2} showed that the sum of any number of squares is universal only over $\Q$ and $\Q(\sqrt 5)$ (where three squares suffice \cite{Maa}), and thus one needs to consider more general forms.